tharun4801/Recursion/README.md

 def player_A(n):
     if n<=0:
-        print("player A reached 0!! player A losses") return
+        print("player A reached 0!! player A losses🤦‍♂️") return
     print(f"\n player A's turn.
 Current number{n}")
     move=int(input("player A,subtract 1 or 2:"))